londelec/leandcxmlman/source/sections/IEC10xma/DITable.rst

 DITable group and DI node
 -------------------------

 Group node :ref:`DITable<ref-IEC10xmaDITable>` and child element nodes :ref:`DI<ref-IEC10xmaDI>` are used to create DI information objects to receive status information from the downstream outstation.
-Each created DI information object can be used as source of information for any DI information object defined in IO table of the Slave protocol instances.
-If used as a source, status information received from an outstation will be forwarded to DI information object of the Slave protocol instance and then to the upstream Master station.
+Each created DI can be used as a source for any DI information object defined in the IO table of any Slave protocol instance.
+Data received from the outstation will be forwarded to the DI information object of the Slave protocol instance and then to the upstream Master station.
 Please refer to the section :ref:`docref-IEC10xslDITable` for more information on how to use DI information object as a source.

-In order to receive status information from downstream outstation information object address (IOA) needs to be entered in :ref:`DI<ref-IEC10xmaDI>`.\ :ref:`InfAddr<ref-IEC10xmaDIInfAddr>` \ attribute.
-Status information is processed when received with any of the following ASDU
+In order to receive status information from downstream outstation information object address (IOA) needs to be specified in the :ref:`InfAddr<ref-IEC10xmaDIInfAddr>` \ attribute.
-types:
+Status information is processed when received with any of the following ASDU types:
 1 [M_SP_NA_1]; 2 [M_SP_TA_1]; 3 [M_DP_NA_1];
 4 [M_DP_TA_1]; 30 [M_SP_TB_1]; 31 [M_DP_TB_1]

-Please see sample :ref:`DITable<ref-IEC10xmaDITable>` group node and :ref:`DI<ref-IEC10xmaDI>` child element nodes below.
+Please see sample :ref:`DITable<ref-IEC10xmaDITable>` group and :ref:`DI<ref-IEC10xmaDI>` child element nodes below.
 There are 5 DI information objects configured using 4 :ref:`DI<ref-IEC10xmaDI>` element nodes.

 .. code-block:: none